csh970605/Neural_Networks_in_Python/Section 4 - Libraries for neural networks/README.md

 Also, you need to encode classes.
 For example: class 0 will be 1 0 0, class 1 will be 0 1 0, and finally, class 2 will be 0 0 1

 The final output of the neural network will be an array with 3 values and you need to extract the highest probability

+# Homework instruction: wine classification

+The goal is to build a neural network in sklearn to classify types of wines!